KDE/documentation-docs-krita-org/user_manual/soft_proofing.rst

     Of these, only the profile is really important.
 This will serve as the profile you are proofing to.
 In a professional print workflow, this profile should be determined by the printing house.

 Conversion Rendering Intent
-    Set the intent used to convert the image into the **proofed output device** profile.
-It uses the same intents as the intents mentioned in the :ref:`color managed workflow <color_managed_workflow>`.
+    Set the intent used to convert the image to the **proofed output device** profile.
+It uses the same options as the intents mentioned in the :ref:`color managed workflow <color_managed_workflow>`.
 This intent should coincide with the conversion intent used by your print house before printing.
 If your print house does not do any conversion internally, then you should perform the conversion yourself before sending the file to them.

     .. figure:: /images/softproofing/Softproofing_adaptationstate.png
         :align: center